Daniel Webster: Personal life, family, and religious views

 In 1808, Webster married Grace Fletcher, a schoolteacher and the daughter of a New Hampshire clergyman.
 Between 1810 and 1822, Daniel and Grace had five children: Grace, Daniel "Fletcher", Julia, Edward, and Charles.
 Grace and Charles died before reaching adulthood.
 Webster's wife, Grace, died in January 1828 due to a cancerous tumor, and Webster suffered another loss when his brother, Ezekiel, died in April 1829.
-In December 1829, Webster married Caroline LeRoy, the 32-year-old daughter of a New York merchant.
+In December 1829, Webster married Caroline LeRoy, the 32-year-old daughter of New York merchant Herman LeRoy.
 They remained married until Webster's death, and she lived until 1882.
 She and Webster had two children together, another daughter named Grace and a son named Noah Webster.
 After the death of his first wife, Webster was frequently the subject of rumors in Washington regarding his alleged promiscuity; many suspected that the painter Sarah Goodridge, with whom he had a close relationship, was his mistress.

 Webster and his family lived in Portsmouth until 1816 when they relocated to Boston.
 In 1831, Webster purchased a 150-acre estate (now known as the Thomas–Webster Estate) in Marshfield, Massachusetts.
 In the ensuing years, Webster spent much of his earnings making various improvements to his estate, and he made it his primary residence in 1837.
-After 1829, Webster also owned his father's home, The Elms, in Franklin, New Hampshire.
+After 1829, Webster also owned his father's home, the Elms, in Franklin, New Hampshire.
 Webster's older son, Fletcher, married a niece of Joseph Story, established a profitable law practice, served as chief clerk of the State Department, and was the only one of his siblings to outlive his father.
 Fletcher died at the 1862 Second Battle of Bull Run while serving as a colonel in the Union army.
 Webster's younger son, Edward, died of typhoid fever in January 1848 while serving in the Mexican-American War.
-Webster's daughter, Julia, married Samuel Appleton Appleton, but died of tuberculosis in April 1848.
+Webster's daughter, Julia, married Samuel Augustus Appleton, but died of tuberculosis in April 1848.

 Conflicting opinions have been voiced as to his religion.
 The Unitarian Universalist Church, citing Unitarianism in America from 1902, claim him as their own.
 Another source, the 1856 biography The American Statesman: The Life and Character of Daniel Webster, proclaims him an avowed orthodox Trinitarian, baptized and raised in an Orthodox Congregational Church, and who died a member of the Episcopal Church.
 Remini writes that, though Webster occasionally attended other churches, he remained closely affiliated with the Congregational church throughout his life.
-In an 1807 letter to a Congregational pastor, Webster wrote, "I believe in the utter inability of any human being to work out his own Salvation, without the constant aids of the spirit of all grace. ...
+In an 1807 letter to a Congregational pastor, Webster wrote, "I believe in the utter inability of any human being to work out his own Salvation, without the constant aids of the spirit of all grace...
 Although I have great respect for some other forms of worship, I believe the Congregational mode, on the whole, to be preferable to any other."